HeringtonPress/HeringtonPress.github.io/systems/olc/olc_classes/knight.md

 title: Knight
 subtitle: You are a Knight of the Emperor.
 You shield is not your own, your armor is your companions, and your blade cuts only the wicked.
 Where a mercenary fights, you guard.
 When a soldier follows, you command.
 ---
+>Inspired by CoinsandScrolls' [Knight](https://coinsandscrolls.blogspot.com/2018/06/osr-iron-gates-merchants-hunters-and.html) class.

-**Starting Equipment**: Heavy armour, a horse, a marked shield, a weapon.
+**Starting Equipment**: Heavy armour, a marked shield, a weapon.

 - You get an additional +1 HP at A and C.
-- **A:** Shield Master, Knight Errant
+- **A:** Shield Master, Vows
 - **B:** Bodyguard, Fearless
 - **C:** Second Wind
-- **D:** Aura of Courage, Of the Emperor
+- **D:** Aura of Courage,

 **Shield Master**: When you Gamble your Shield Dice it is only lost on the highest result.
 Additionally you may attack with your shield dealing a d4 damage.

-**Knight Errant**: You are more then just a fighter in armor.
-You are a symbol and such you are royalty.
-You gain a background at +2 that describes your knight circle.
-This can always be used to leverage aid from anyone under the Emperor.
+**Vows:** You may make one Vow for each Template.
+Vows are short, specific, personal statements that you will not forget.
+You must Save to break them for one round, no matter the circumstances.
+Example Vows:
+- I will protect my friend Aloise.
+- I will obey the commands of the Lady of Meridia.
+- I will never harm an unarmed person.
+- I will reach the Iron Gates.

 **Bodyguard**: If an adjacent ally is targeted by a physical attack, you can choose to take the blow for them.
 This ability has a 4-in-6 chance of succeeding.